 Hazardous sulphur oxides are eliminated by the scrubbers from exhaust gases of heavy fuel oil which is used in the engines of marine containers.
 As a result, washwater is dumped in the ocean.

 These discharges are very harmful and thus, kills whales and other species.
 90 percent of this discharge was caused by cruise ships.

 Related: Different Types Of Maritime Crimes

-According to the study, 50 per cent of the ships used open loop scrubbers that dispose the washwater immediately.
+According to the study, 50 percent of the ships used open-loop scrubbers that dispose the washwater immediately.
 This washwater has carcinogens and heavy metals.
-Hybrid systens were used by the remaining ships which enables the operators of the ship to control when the washwater is discharged by temporarily storing it.
+Hybrid systems were used by the remaining ships which enables the operators of the ship to control when the washwater is discharged by temporarily storing it.